Sex is an integral part of our lives. Without it, we would not even exist.

 In several European countries and indigenous tribes, nudity exposed in public spaces is something natural; polygamy is accepted in some Islamic countries; prostitution is a legal practice in some states, while condemned in others; there are countries where abortion is free, and others where it is forbidden.
 Even the concept of child has changed over time, just as its understanding in terms of age.

-Histories of Sexuality was curated by Adriano Pedrosa, artist director at MASP; Camila Bechelany, assistant curator; Lilia Schwarcz, adjunct curator od histories; and Pablo León de la Barra, adjunct curator of latin american art at MASP.
+CURATED BY Adriano Pedrosa, artist director; Camila Bechelany, assistant curator; Lilia Schwarcz, adjunct curator od histories; and Pablo León de la Barra, adjunct curator of latin american art, MASP